labgrid-project/labgrid/doc/getting_started.rst

     ...

 In this case the device has an ``ID_SERIAL_SHORT`` key with a unique ID embedded in the USB-serial converter.
-The YAML representation to match this converter:
+The resource match configuration for this USB serial converter is:

 .. code-block:: yaml
+   :emphasize-lines: 3

    USBSerialPort:
      match: